Drug and tobacco smuggling

 Revenue officers have the primary responsibility for the prevention, detection, interception and seizure of controlled drugs being smuggled into or out of Ireland.
 They are based at strategic points of entry to the State and report to their managers.
 These managers in turn report and receive drug related intelligence from Investigations and Prosecutions Division.

-All of the strategic management functions relating to drugs issues are based in the Investigations and Prosecutions Division.
+All of the strategic management functions relating to drugs issues are based in:

 These functions include: